bscal/Ballers/README.md

 ## Ballers
-Unity version 2019.2.12f1 3D Game.
+Unity version 2019.2.15f1 3D Game.

+Ballers is a 3D multiplayer basketball simulation with the goal of being competitive and skill based.

 The game is in VERY early development and I am making it mostly to learn and get better with unity.

 Uses 3D voxel graphics.

-Trying both Forge Networking and Photon 2 to see which I prefer more for networking of the game.

 ### Dependencies
-Depends on 2 Unity store libraries

-* PixaVoxel
+* PixaVoxel (Paid Voxel Library in the Unity store)
-* Forge Networking
-* Photon 2 (Can use Free version)
+* MLAPI (Networking Library.
+Included as dll)